lepirmirza13/totem-dongle/readme.md

 - connect the left half of the TOTEM to your PC, press reset twice
 - the keyboard should now appear as a mass storage device
 - drag'n'drop the `totem_left-seeeduino_xiao_ble-zmk.uf2` file from the archive onto the storage device
-- repeat this process with the right half and the `totem_right-seeeduino_xiao_ble-zmk.uf2` file.
+- repeat this process with the right half and the `totem_right-seeeduino_xiao_ble-zmk.uf2` file.# Trigger build Thu Dec  4 05:06:45 AM CET 2025